manoj1995madushanka/java_multi_thread/README.md

 ===================================Joining Thread============================= \
 Why we need thread coordination? \
-    Different threads run independently \
+&ensp;    Different threads run independently \
-    Order of execution is out of our control \
+&ensp;    Order of execution is out of our control \

 Thread coordination - Naive solution \
-    Thread B runs in a loop and keeps checking if Thread A's result is ready. \
+&ensp;    Thread B runs in a loop and keeps checking if Thread A's result is ready. \

 we can use thread.join() method to coordinate threads \